 Language Course Visa for Germany

 Planning to learn German in Germany through an intensive language course?
-If you're a non-EU citizen, you'll need a Language Course Visa (Sprachkursvisum).
-This visa allows you to study German at a language school in Germany while experiencing the culture firsthand.
+If you are a non-EU citizen, you will need a Language Course Visa (Sprachkursvisum).
+This visa allows you to study German at a recognized language school in Germany while experiencing the country and culture firsthand.

 Types of Language Course Visas